rvarago/tokio-util-codec-compose/README.md

 # tokio-util-codec-compose

-Building blocks for composing [tokio-util](https://docs.rs/tokio-util/latest/tokio_util) codecs
+A Rust library with building blocks for composing [tokio-util](https://docs.rs/tokio-util/latest/tokio_util) codecs

 > This library was inspired by [scodec](https://github.com/scodec/scodec).